othree/html5.vim/README.markdown

-# html5-complete.vim
+# html5.vim

-HTML5 omnicomplete funtion for Vim.
+HTML5 omnicomplete funtion and syntax for Vim.
 Based on the default htmlcomplete.vim.

 ## Feature